 You should install a water softener that can take those minerals out of the water and keep them from damaging your tile, your appliances, or your laundry.

 Travertine tile doesn’t need a lot of maintenance, but you do need to be mindful of how you care for it to avoid unnecessary damage.
 If you don’t stick to these maintenance tips, you can get stained and damaged tile.
-You may be able to hire a tile floor cleaning service to renew the tile, but it’s better to prevent the damage from occurring in case you get stains that can’t be removed.
+You may be able to hire a tile floor cleaning service in Arizona to renew the tile, but it’s better to prevent the damage from occurring in case you get stains that can’t be removed.

 Desert Tile and Grout Care offers professional Gilbert tile and grout cleaning services to restore your travertine or other tile floors and to keep them looking great.
 We can remove years of discoloration from travertine, ceramic, and other tile, refreshing the color and bringing back its former glory.
 We can also renew your grout lines, helping the entire floor look fresher.
 Call us today to learn more about tile floor restoration or to schedule a routine tile and grout cleaning service.